ROpdam/recommender_comparison/README.md

-## Recommender Systems
+# Comparison of Deep Learning Product Recommendation Engines in Different Settings

 ### 1. About This Repository

-This repository contains the source code for the Master Thesis of Robin Opdam, for his completion of the MSc.
-Business Analytics at the Vrije Universiteit Amsterdam.
+This repository contains the source code for the Master Thesis of Robin Opdam for his completion of the MSc.
+Business Analytics at the Vrije Universiteit Amsterdam in cooperation with YGroup.
 The subject of this thesis is a ["Comparison of Deep Learning Recommendation Engines in Different Settings"](https://science.vu.nl/en/education/internship-office-for-mathematics-and-computer-science/master-project-ba/internship-papers-online/index.aspx) and compares the following models:

 * Bayesian Personalised Ranking
     - Rendle, S., Freudenthaler, C., Gantner, Z., & Schmidt-Thieme, L. (2012).
 BPR: [Bayesian personalized ranking from implicit feedback](https://arxiv.org/pdf/1205.2618.pdf). arXiv preprint arXiv:1205.2618.